textX/textX/README.md

   hello World, Solar System, Universe
   ```

-  Your language syntax is also described by the language rule from step 1.
+  Your language syntax is also described by language rules from step 1.

 5. Use meta-model to create models from textual description: